Top 10 Phil Ramone Rock Albums

 After their split in 1970, Paul Simon and Art Garfunkel had a few fleeting reunions on record and on stage.
 But their monumental free benefit concert on Sept.
-19, 1981, was the first major public concert appearance since their breakup.
+19, 1981 in New York City's Central Park, was the first major public concert appearance since their breakup.
 This double album, released the following year, contained 21 songs, most of them Simon and Garfunkel classics.
 Phil Ramone co-produced the record with Simon, and the duo's longtime producer Roy Halee.